fbcosentino/godot-madtalk/README.md

   * Jan 2023 - The ADHD gods smiled at me again and I suddenly felt _I could do this_.
 Interestingly enough, it was January 1st, the default first day of in-game time, when I finally added the second, revamped version of MadTalk to github.
 Yeeyy.
 The only problem was I didn't write any readme, so people would find this repo and have no interest in it whatsoever

   * Fall 2023 (now as I type) - There is a new GodotCon around (Nov 2023).
 I considered proposing to present this, but I'm still sore I couldn't finish it in 2021.
 Then Unity made controversial announcements causing an influx of developers into Godot, who would be searching for nice stuff in Godot asset store.
 This fuelled me to finally make this readme (which is the longest I ever wrote) to finally put this plugin into the asset store.
-The only new feature added after all this time was the voice clip, which was added for the [Warthunder Type H](https://madparrot.itch.io/warthunderth-gwj36) game.
+The only new feature added after all this time was the voice clip, which was added for the [Warthunder Type H](https://madparrot.itch.io/warthunderth-gwj36) game, and the external menu, added for a WIP game.
 Everything else (including UI polish) is as of today pretty much the version made aiming the GodotCon Jan 2021.
 Hopefully it will be easier to work on it further on, as people can see it and give feedback

 &nbsp;